Soba Salad with Crispy Salmon Skin

 6. Finish with Crispy Salmon Skin and Garnishes

-Top the salad with crispy salmon skin strips, and sprinkle toasted sesame seeds.
+Top the salad with crispy salmon skin strips, and sprinkle more sesame seeds if desired.

 Previous